robrides/FilmQueryProject/README.md

 #### Lessons Learned

   * Test SQL queries against the database prior to placing them in the application.
 Check for null lists before trying to print them.
 Ensure the database is running.
+The first call to the RecordSet.next() method gets you into the record set.
+The next call returns a record so ensure you are not checkinig twice before using the result.